SAP/node-hdb/README.md

 ### Query

-The `exec` function is a convinient way to completely retrieve the result of a query.
+The `exec` function is a convenient way to completely retrieve the result of a query.
 In this case all selected `rows` are fetched and returned in the callback.
 The `resultSet` is automatically closed and all `Lobs` are completely read and returned as Buffer objects.
 If streaming of the results is required you will have to use the `execute` function.
 This is described in section [Streaming results](#streaming-results).

 ```js
 client.exec('select A, B from TEST.NUMBERS oder by A', function(err, rows) {